Anterior Lumbar Interbody Fusion (ALIF)

 In many areas, nonessential orthopaedic procedures that were postponed due to COVID-19 have resumed.
 For information: Questions and Answers for Patients Regarding Elective Surgery and COVID-19.
 For patients whose procedures have not yet been rescheduled: What to Do If Your Orthopaedic Surgery Is Postponed.

 Spinal fusion is a surgical procedure used to correct problems with the small bones in the spine (vertebrae).
-It is essentially a "welding" process.
-The basic idea is to fuse together the painful vertebrae so that they heal into a single, solid bone.
-Spinal fusion is a treatment option when motion is the source of pain — the theory being that if the painful vertebrae do not move, they should not hurt.
+It is essentially a welding process.
+The basic idea is to fuse together the painful or unstable vertebrae so that they heal into a single, solid bone.
+Spinal fusion is a treatment option when motion is the source of pain — the theory being that if the painful vertebrae do not move, they should not hurt — or when there is excessive motion in the spine due to arthritis, or from trauma or a fracture.

 An interbody fusion is a type of spinal fusion that involves removing the intervertebral disk.
 This type of fusion can be performed using different approaches.
 For example, the surgeon can access the spine through incisions in the lower back or through incisions in the side.
 In an anterior lumbar interbody fusion (ALIF), the surgeon approaches the lower back from the front through an incision in the abdomen.